 Keep the soil moist, but not soggy.
 This can cause root rot and harm the plant.

 Temperature and Humidity

 Yellow wood poppies are very hardy.
-They handle freezing weather like a champ and make perfect additions to northern gardens.
+They handle freezing weather like champs and make perfect additions to northern gardens.

 With proper soil, yellow wood poppies may not need any fertilizer.
 Just be sure to add lots of rich, organic material such as compost and humus.

 If you want, however, you can add liquid fertilizer monthly during the growing season to help promote more growth and blooming.

 All parts of yellow wood poppies are toxic if ingested, and the sap can be an irritant to the skin because it contains a number of poisonous alkaloids.
 Keep any curious pets (and children) away!
 However, this means that animals like deer and rabbits won’t be munching on your poppies which makes them a fantastic choice if you searching for a deer-resistant flower.